hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Use cases</summary>

+- DynamoDB:
 	- Unstructured data:
 		- Keys and values
 		- Keys and other attributes
 		- Json documents
 		- Complex data types
 	- Serverless Applications that needs a web scale database, a serverless non relational database (not a fixed schema) + ID federation
 	- When needing a web-scalable DBaaS product that provides integration with CloudWatch
 	- When needing a lightweight, on-demand database product
 	- For storing session data thanks to its single millisecond latency
 	- It'sn't for relational data

+- Indexes:
+	- We have a different type of access pattern not supported by table's PS or PS and SK
+- Stream & Trigger:
+	- Stream is used by AWS for replications envolved in globa tables
+	- To implement an event driven pipeline:
+		- Stream containing changes + Trigger + Lamda function
+		- E.g. 1, Send approval or confirmation email when it's changed or a new account is created
+		- E.g. 2, Send a notification when something happen
 </details>

 <details>